fhiso/legacy-format/serialization-redux.md

         For example, if the payload of a .`INDI`.`ALIA` points to an `INDI` with identifier "I45", the *payload line* is `@I45@`.

-    -   If the *payload* of the structure is a string, the *payload line* is a prefix of the payload string, determined and encoded as described in [Payload String Encoding].
+    -   If the *payload* of the structure is a *string*, the *payload line* is a prefix of the *payload string*, determined and encoded as described in [Payload String Encoding].

 The [line(s)](#Line) encoding a structure is followed immediately by lines encoding each of its substructures and pseudo-substructures.